Felix Goodson Library

 To support the WBU mission, the FGL collection development goals are:

-- To provide information resources in print, electronic, and audio-visual formats in support of the University’s curriculum, specifically academic and scholarly resources;
+- To provide information resources in print and electronic formats in support of the University’s curriculum, specifically academic and scholarly resources;

 - To provide information resources to support the spiritual and personal growth of the WBU community;